School-age children developmentWell child - ages 6 to 12

 School-age child development describes the expected physical, emotional, and mental abilities of children ages 6 to 12.

-School-age children usually have smooth and strong motor skills.
+School-age children most often have smooth and strong motor skills.
 However, their coordination (especially eye-hand), endurance, balance, and physical abilities vary.

 Fine motor skills may also vary widely.
 These skills can affect a child's ability to write neatly, dress appropriately, and perform certain chores, such as making beds or doing dishes.

 There will be big differences in height, weight, and build among children of this age range.
 It is important to remember that genetic background, as well as nutrition and exercise, may affect a child's growth.

 A sense of body image begins developing around age 6.
 Sedentary habits in school-age children are linked to a risk for obesity and heart disease in adults.
 Children in this age group should get 1 hour of physical activity per day.

 There can also be a big difference in the age at which children begin to develop secondary sexual characteristics.
 For girls, secondary sex characteristics include: